hexylena/bdb/6/report.md

 ## Trials

-Given the results of @werner2004pair I'll be carefully watching the outcomes of my course compared to my colleague's to see how the women in my class feel compared to theirs, and if the difference is significant to help them implement pair programming in their class.
+Given the results of @werner2004pair, women normally drop out of computer science based activities at a very high rate, a rate which is significantly decreased with pair-programming implemented.
+So, I'll be carefully watching the outcomes of my course compared to my colleague's to see how the women in my class feel compared to theirs, and if the difference is significant to help them implement pair programming in their class.
 However I need to be careful that I'm not blinded by the success of this methodology on a global scale, and make sure I am adapting to students who struggle with this model and prefer working on their own, perhaps to be determined via further student surveying.

 # References